78Istvan/Build-three-project/README.md

 * Home page image is an energetic strong image in the middle of the page to tell the visitor what is the main profile of the website.

-* Allof the pages are very clear without any confusing content.
-Every page contains only the title of the page with all the necesary information.
+* All of the pages are very clear without any confusing content.
+Every page contains only the title of the page with all the necessary information.

 * The aim is to give the most information, wrapped in an elegant design.